-3.1.1 Complexity
+3.1.1 Complexity for 1-bounded Petri nets

-A 1-bounded Petri net with n may have up to 2^n reachable markings.
-Therefore, all algorithms based on the construction of the reachability graph have exponential worst-case runtime.
-Using Savitch's theorem it is also easy to show that they are in
+A 1-bounded Petri net with n places may have up to 2^n reachable markings.
+Therefore, all algorithms based on the construction of the reachability graph have exponential worst-case runtime for 1-bounded Petri nets.
+Using Savitch's theorem it is also easy to show that they are in PSPACE.

-PSPACE.
 For example, the following polynomial-memory nondeterministic program solves Reachability.
-The program stores a marking M, initially $M := M_0$ (since the net is 1-bounded, this only needs linear space in the size of the net).
-While M is different from the goal marking, it nondeterministically chooses a transition t enabled at M, computes the marking M' such that $M \stackrel{t}{\longrightarrow} M'$, and sets M := M'.
+Let M_g be the goal marking, that is, the marking whose reachability should be checked.
+The program stores a marking M; initially $M = M_0$.
+(Since the net is 1-bounded, if the net has n places then a marking can be stored using n bits, and so the program only needs linear space in the size of the net.)
+While $M \neq M_g$, the program nondeterministically chooses a transition t enabled at M, computes the marking M' such that $M \xrightarrow{t} M'$, and sets M := M'.